 "Off the Greenland Coast Under the Midnight Sun" by William Bradford‘Winter’s Passing’ and Other Poetry by Dona Fox The Society February 20, 2017 Beauty, Poetry, Terrorism 6 Comments Winter’s Passing Now I can see no sky above your space, For dark clouds hide the blue that may be there.
 The air is full of rain that pelts my face, The ground is flood and mud the grieved must bear.
 I think of those that live in warmer lands, And wish myself on beaches by your side, Or on a dune, our toes beneath the sands; But no, I am bereaved, with null inside.
 Though when the days turn bright, and the sun reveals Its golden orb again, I shall desire The small treasures our sodden earth conceals, When buds and sprouts appear within the mire.
 As Spring’s sweet pearls formed ‘neath cold Winter’s blast, I shall rise from my Winter, strong at last.
 Two Murders in the Desert His hair was damp with fear’s cold telling dew.
 This game was real, no more was it pretend.
 His soul was damned as he the cursed blade drew.
 He came into the camp a youth, aglow.
 His mentor said, You come, you fight, my friend.
 His hair was damp with fear’s cold telling dew.
 He stood behind a man they said was foe, The man whose life he now was set to end.
 His soul was damned as he the cursed blade drew.
 You want to leave?
 You fool.
 You shall not go.
 Be strong, you must be brave, you must not bend.
 His hair was damp with fear’s cold telling dew.
 No game, now real the man who knelt, also This heinous deed, he could not comprehend.
 His soul was damned as he the cursed blade drew.
 No home, no path leads back, too late to go.
 This tale shall stand to warn my next young friend.
 His hair was damp with fear’s cold telling dew.
 His soul was damned as he the cursed blade drew.
 Dona Fox is a poet/short story writer currently living in California.
 Recently works have been published with Dark Chapter Press (UK) and J Ellington Ashton Press (US).
 James Ward Kirk Publishing (US) has released two collections of her short stories both available from Amazon, “Darker Tales from the Den” and “Dark Tales from the Den” also available from Barnes and Noble.
 NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
 Feel free to treat this page as your home and remove anyone here who disrespects you.
 Simply send an email to firstname.lastname@example.org.
 Put “Remove Comment” in the subject line and list which comments you would like removed.
 The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 6 Responses Margaret O'Driscoll February 20, 2017 Winter’s Passing….very apt description 🙂 Reply Dona Fox February 20, 2017 Thank you.
 Reply Chuck Hutcheson February 20, 2017 So good!
 Like Margaret said, very apt description Reply Dona Fox February 20, 2017 Thank you, Chuck.
 I’m glad you found the first poem good and my description apt.
 That’s much better than I expected to hear. 🙂 I fear I may have been too cryptic in my choice of words thus hiding half the meaning of the poem.
 I’ll wait and see if others are able to read my mind, or perhaps I need to choose my words more carefully.
 Reply Zachary Dilks February 21, 2017 Dona, Winters Passing makes me think of searching for a new beginning while working through some bitter end.
 It makes me wonder what you may have lost and what you might be searching for.
 Reply Dona Fox February 21, 2017 Thank you, Zachary.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.